bostonphp/PHP-Beginners-Book/authors_guide/readme.markdown

 	- Here is our [Pivotal Tracker Project](https://www.pivotaltracker.com/projects/322967)
 6. A writing style that is compatible with the book
 	- Friendly, Conversational language
-	- Explain concepts by telling stories, analagies, examples
+	- Explain concepts by telling stories, analogies, examples
 	- Be funny and amusing at times
 7. Give code examples along the way
 	- Do not give all the code to the learner all at once.
 Layer on the code a little at a time so they can see cause and affect.
 	- Code needs to be well formatted and commented
 8. A fun attitude
 	- If you have fun writing this, then it will show.
 I don't want this to be another boring PHP book.
-So promiss me you wont write if your not having fun.
+So promise me you wont write if you're not having fun.
 Take breaks, and don't take yourself too seriously.

 ## The writing process
 You will be assigned a certain part of the book that will be merged in at a later date.
 This will allow you to work independently without worrying about anyone else.
 However, you will be expected to commit your work often to GitHub.
 This way we can see the work evolve and adjust accordingly, as well backup your work.

 ### Outlining
-Before you go off and start writing your part of the book, I will be asking each writer to send me an rough outline scaffold of their work.
+Before you go off and start writing your part of the book, I will be asking each writer to send me a rough outline scaffold of their work.
 This can be a list of topics you plan to cover in the order you feel is good for a valuable lesson.
-This rough outline shoudl also contain a sample section of code you want to show within the book.
+This rough outline should also contain a sample section of code you want to show within the book.

 ### Will I get credit for my work?
 Yes, you will get credit for your work in terms of you as the author of that section.
 But please do not expect more than that.
 This is an open source project, and this book is free to the public.
 You should only be doing this because you believe in the project and the philosophy, and want to teach the world how to code.